 Before launching your new customer service model, make sure you do an MVP testing to find and remove hindrances from the path of omnichannel support.
 This can help you in the long run by saving a lot of time and money.

 Both multichannel and omnichannel customer support approaches are geared towards the same goal – to provide multiple channels of communication to customers.
 Where on one hand, multichannel is limited to just having more than one channel of support, omnichannel unifies customer experience and journeys by connecting these multiple channels.
 It enables you to support your customers from discovery to conversions with personalized service backed by context.

+An AI-enabled chatbot platform can help you deliver seamless experiences across channels.
 Get in touch with our experts to know how you can craft a winning omnichannel strategy for your business in 2022.